mboladop/Pardobymireia-Ecommerce-BE-Stream4project/README.md

 This part of the project comes from a specific need of the client.
 The idea is basically to simplify for the customer the search of the most wanted products which are normally the ones promoted through the social media profiles of the brand.
 The shop instagram section created mimicks the brands real IG profile and conects every item features in the instagram profile to the product profile in the DB (if it exists/is still available).

 The conection to the IG API is done in the views.py of the shopinstagram app.
+This was the hardest part cause getting the API token isnt as easy as the documentation found explains.
+They also advice the posibility of the token being disabled anytime given the fact the IG API is experiencing major changes.
 Once the conection is made the data was [jsonified](http://jsonparseronline.com/) and the data needed was the photo url.
 Once this was clear product.models.py was modified to include a new text field where the link provided by IG as a url needed to be pasted if the product existed in the database.

 If the product has been featured in IG when hover on the photo there is a button that links to the product profile and can be easily added to the cart.